 SOURCE Service-Learning Community Fellows benefit from a \$1,750 award.
-Fellows are required to participate in a 2.5 day virtual seminar, attend virtual quarterly check-in meetings, and participate in at least one scholarly academic-community partnership throughout the year.
+Fellows are required to participate in a 2-day inperson seminar in June, attend virtual quarterly check-in meetings, and participate in at least one scholarly academic-community partnership throughout the year.